-Financial insecurity is a major concern in family law matters.
-Before legal proceedings, be aware of the potential costs.
-This will help you navigate family law cost-effectively.
-Consent orders are one of the most common ways of settling property and parenting arrangements under the Family Law Act.
+Financial insecurity can be successfully managed in family law with the right advice.
+Before legal proceedings, be aware of the potential consent order costs to navigate family law cost-effectively.
+Consent orders are one of the most common ways of settling property and parenting arrangements under the Family Law Act and are recognised by the Family Court of Australia.

-Here’s how much you can expect to pay for a consent order cost when applying for one.
+Here’s how much you can expect to pay for a consent order costs when applying for one.

-Parenting and property consent orders are legally binding agreements between two parties.
-It allows people going through a separation or divorce to agree to an arrangement without court intervention mutually.
+Parenting and property consent order costs are part of legally binding agreements between two parties.
+An initiating application allows individuals going through a separation or divorce to mutually agree on arrangements without court intervention.

 This is generally considered to be the recommended option for most people.